-The COVID-19 outbreak (also known as 2019 Novel Coronavirus infection or Coronavirus) poses a serious global health threat and has had a major impact on the movement of people and goods throughout the world, and there have been restrictions of individual and businesses.
-The impact on the Company's tourism-based activities has been significantly impacted and the extent and duration to which Coronavirus will continue to disrupt and depress economic activity remains to be seen.
-As a result of this, the Company has reviewed all its activities to ensure they are viable, reduced nonessential spending, been through a staffing restructure.
+The impact on the Company's tourism-based activities continues to be significantly impacted and the extent and duration to which Coronavirus will continue to disrupt and depress economic activity remains to be seen.
+In 2020, the Company reviewed all its activities to ensure they were viable, reduced nonessential spending, been through a staffing restructure.
+In 2021, the Company constantly reviewed its performance to ensure continued viability.